Differentiable Filtering for Learning Hidden Markov Models: Experiments Results

 \subsection{Real-World Text Data: Character-Level Language Modeling}

 In this setting (see Section~\ref{sec:real_world_text}), the Belief Net and all other models are evaluated on a language modeling task for next-token prediction using the Federalist Papers dataset.
-The trained models include the Belief Net, Baum-Welch, Spectral, nanoGPT-s (single-head single-layer Transformer) and nanoGPT-m (multi-head single-layer Transformer).
-Their performance is evaluated in terms of perplexity on the validation set, as shown in \tabref{tab:text_results} corresponding to the \figref{fig:text_results} in the main text.
+The trained models include the Belief Net, Baum-Welch, Spectral, nanoGPT-s (single-head single-layer transformer) and nanoGPT-m (multi-head single-layer transformer).
+Their performance is evaluated in terms of perplexity on the validation set, as shown in \figref{fig:text_results} in the main text.

 The spectral method fails to identify a valid solution for this dataset under the state dimension $\stateDimension=64$, likely due to the non-Markovian nature of the text data.
 A sweep over the candidate state dimension $\hat{\stateDimension}\in[1,\stateDimension]$ is performed and the model corresponding to the lowest validation loss is chosen to report the validation perplexity for the spectral method.
 The final model of the spectral method has $\hat{\stateDimension}=2$ and has the highest perplexity among all methods.